 More Vegan Recipes To Try

-Or try this oven roasted okra.
+Or try this oven baked okra.
 It’s a delicious side dish that’s perfect when you’re tired of eating the same old vegetables on rotation.

 Sauteed Butternut Squash Noodles